NEW Working Paper: Event Valence and Subjective Probability

 Assistant Professor of Economics

 Greetings!
 I hold concurrent appointments as an Assistant Professor at Collegio Carlo Alberto and within the Department of Economics, Social Studies, Applied Mathematics and Statistics (ESOMAS) at the University of Turin.
-My academic focus is centered on economic theory, with a particular emphasis on decision theory.
+My academic focus is centered on economic theory and applied mathematics, with a particular emphasis on decision theory.
+I was recently awarded an FIS 3 grant; the hiring process will finish in a few weeks.

 Related